 Health Coach Salary

-The average Health Coach in the United States can expect to rake in roughly $45K per year.
-The company is the main element affecting pay for this group — the particular city and tenure are driving factors as well.
-Although a fair number have medical coverage and the larger part have dental coverage, one in four claim no health benefits at all.
-The vast majority of Health Coachs (86 percent) who responded to the survey are women.
-Work is enjoyable for Health Coachs, who typically claim high levels of job satisfaction.
+The average Health Coach in the United States can expect to rake in roughly $45K annually.
+Compensation for this group is mainly affected by the particular firm, but geography and tenure are influential factors as well.
+Women make up the vast majority of Health Coachs (87 percent) who answered the questionnaire.
+Although the greater part have medical coverage and more than half have dental coverage, just under a third claim no health benefits at all.
+Most workers in this position report high levels of job satisfaction.
 The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Health Coach